Personalized, career-focused education on campus or online.

 Complimentary continental breakfast will be served in the dining hall from 7 to 9 a.m. for all of our Commencement guests.

-Note: Commencement will be broadcast and available for viewing in the Alfond Center.
+Note: Commencement will be broadcast and available for viewing in the Alfond Center (no tickets required).

 Public Safety recommends families of students who live on campus plan to start moving after 2 p.m. once campus traffic has reduced.
 Please be considerate of the traffic flow following the ceremony when parking and moving out of the resident halls.
 Graduating